2016 Colorado House of Representatives election

 The 2016 Colorado House of Representatives election was held on Tuesday, November 8, 2016, with the primary election being held on June 28, 2016.
 Voters in the 65 districts of the Colorado House of Representatives elected their representatives.
 The elections coincided with the elections for other offices, including for U.S. President and the state senate.
+Democrats expanded their majority in the chamber, winning back all three seats which they lost in 2014.

 Summary of Results

 Closest races

 Seats where the margin of victory was under 10%: